Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/plugin-test-build/README.md

-# This subproject is only used for fakepackage
+# This subproject is only used for test